This is a rush transcript from "The Ingraham Angle," April 12, 2018. This copy may not be in its final form and may be updated.

 REP. STEVE SCALISE, R-LOUISIANA: No, and I've said that before.
 I've never run against Kevin and wouldn't run against Kevin.

 INGRAHAM: Why not?
 Is Kevin McCarthy untouchable?
 Come on, Steve.
 That leaves a lot of wiggle room.

-Let's discuss all of this with someone who once chaired the GOP party in Ryan's home state of Wisconsin, a good friend of Ryan's as well, former White House chief of staff Reince Priebus joins us for an exclusive on 'The Angle.'
+Let's discuss all of this with someone who once chaired the GOP party in Ryan's home state of Wisconsin, a good friend of Ryan's as well, former White House chief of staff Reince Priebus joins us for an exclusive interview on "The Angle."
 I thought you were going to be in studio.
 I am so bummed.
 Where are you?
 Why are you not you here?
 Come one.